ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

 The hosts' inventory provides information about every discovered host and user utilizing network infrastructure.
 A host is any unique IP or MAC address, or an IP/MAC tuple, that is not part of the network infrastructure.
-Following rules may prevent the IP addresses from the ARP to be included in the Hosts'
+The following rules may prevent the inclusion of IP addresses from the ARP in the Hosts' inventory:
-inventory:

-- There can't be any route pointing to that interface
+- There cannot be any route pointing to that interface.
-- No CDP/LLDP information should be coming from that IP
+- No CDP/LLDP information should be coming from that IP.
-- The MAC shouldn't be in the OUI flagged as "Enabled for Discovery"
+- The MAC shouldn't be in the OUI flagged as "Enabled for Discovery".

 ## End of Life Milestones